wiaio/slate/source/index.md

 ]
 ```

 This endpoint retrieves a list of logs for a device.
-Requires a User token.
+Requires a User or Customer token.

 ### HTTP Request